data-journalism-26/final-project-maria_final/README.md

 ## License

-This project is created for educational purposes as part of a data journalism initiative.
+This project is created for educational purposes as part of a data journalism course.

 ---

 ## Acknowledgments

-- USDA for food access data and definitions
+- I used AI for debugging and code coherence.
 - Historical researchers and archivists documenting redlining
 - Data journalism best practices and open data communities